jdursema/colorado-contribtions-api/README.md

 At the moment this just starts the spring application and runs any new liquibase migrations.

+## BOILERPLATE ADJUSTMENTS

+Please try to follow the README instructions below and let me know about any issues so that I can improve and update them as needed.

 ### Prerequisites:
 1. docker - [install here](https://hub.docker.com/editions/community/docker-ce-desktop-mac/)
 1. homebrew -  `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`